 1. A Simple Menu that Makes Sense

 People are impatient.
 They want to find the answers to their questions without a lot of work.
-A good way of doing that is presenting them with a simple menu with clear and obvious navigation.
+A good way of doing that is by presenting them with a simple menu with clear and obvious navigation.

 People like to read left to right, so put your most important items in the farthest left menu item.
 People are also used to standard menu conventions, such as having a link to your contact information at the far right.